-FENCING RULES Adopted at a General Meeting, May 22, 1899
+FENCING RULES Adopted at a General Meeting, May 15, 1903

 Foil competition shall be conducted by three, five or seven judges (one of whom shall act as director) for each bout, who shall be experienced Amateur Fencers, selected from different clubs, if possible, and whose decision shall be final and without appeal.
 There shall also be a timer, who shall time the bouts in accordance with rule three.
-Each contestant shall fence a bout with every other contestant.
+Each contestant shall fence a bout with every other contestant, except when the total number of entries for finals exceeds seven, in which case semifinals shall be held.
+The contestants shall be divided by lot into sections of from four to six each, and the two highest men in each section shall meet in the finals.

-Each bout shall consist of four minutes actual fencing, and contestants shall change positions after two minutes.
+Each bout consists of four minutes actual fencing, and contestants shall change positions after two minutes.
 Contestants shall come on guard, in the middle of the space, at the command of a judge.